zeus-health/ctw-component-library/.changeset/smart-peas-battle.md

 "@zus-health/ctw-component-library": patch
 ---

-use PATCH instead of PUT for patient updates.
+Use PATCH instead of PUT for patient updates.